Perspective | NCAA’s message to women’s basketball players: You’re worth less

 Here’s the deal: The NCAA needs to fix this, and fix it now.
 Otherwise, it’s just one more reason for Congress to legislate it out of existence.

 It’s Women’s History Month, so let’s review some history.
 Women’s basketball built itself.
 From scratch.
 In the face of vehement opposition from male administrators and athletic directors.
-The first women’s championship was played in 1972, in Normal, Ill., and it drew 16 teams, most of whom drove hundreds of miles piled into station wagons, traveling on their own dime.
+The first women’s championship was played in 1972, in Normal, Ill., and it drew 16 teams, most of whom drove hundreds of miles, piled into station wagons, traveling on their own dime.
 Summitt’s athletic director at UT-Martin, Bettye Giles, walked around town with a piggy bank collecting donations to get the gas money for the seven-hour drive to the tournament, which would be won by Immaculata.

 To help pay for uniforms, Summitt raked yards.

-Out at Cal State Fullerton, Billie Moore, who was head coach of the first U.S. women’s Olympic team — the Olympic team for God’s sake — washed cars to finance her team.
+Out at Cal State Fullerton, Billie Moore, who was coach of the first U.S. women’s Olympic team — the Olympic team, for God’s sake — washed cars to finance her team.

-Marynell Meadors, who served for several years as the general manager of the WNBA’s Atlanta Dream, can remember driving her Tennessee Tech college teams to games in a dilapidated van with bald tires, because administrators wouldn’t devote any money to fixing it.
+Marynell Meadors, who served for several years as the general manager of the WNBA’s Atlanta Dream, can remember driving her Tennessee Tech teams to games in a dilapidated van with bald tires, because administrators wouldn’t devote any money to fixing it.
 The door on the van wouldn’t close properly, and Meadors feared it would slide open and one of her players would tumble out onto the highway.

 They had to beg for occasional pittances from athletic directors, usually bulldoggish former football stars who viewed them with red-faced hostility.
 At Austin Peay, a coach named Lin Dunn, who would later win a WNBA championship with Indiana, was told by her AD she could use the gym only “when nobody else wants it.”
 She had to drive her team to games in her own Impala — which could fit just eight.
 She would slip into the men’s locker room and steal their extra warm-ups.